-- 4.1.
+- Supporting sustainable development SP1: General development principles DP2: SP7: Landscape character SP16: The historic and built environment SP17: Local distinctiveness DP18: Design principles SP19: New residential development in the National Park SP21: The size of new dwellings DP34: Residential character of the Defined Villages DP35: Replacement dwellings DP36: Extensions to dwellings DP37: Outbuildings Design of development - 4.1.
 In parts of the National Park, the distinctive character of rural settlements has sometimes been compromised by inappropriate newer development, often more appropriate in suburban settings.
 New development should look to well-designed and sympathetic detailing in order to retain local distinctiveness. - 4.2.
-This does not imply that modern developments should be pastiche representations of earlier periods.
-New buildings should, as a general rule, be of new design, and contribute to our built heritage.
-But it is important that such development should respect and relate to its neighbours, and to its wider landscape setting. - 4.3.
+This does not imply that modern developments should be low quality pastiche representations of earlier periods.
+New buildings should, as a general rule, be of high quality, new, traditional or revivalist design, and contribute to our built heritage.
+But it is important that such development should respect and relate to its neighbours, to the local vernacular and to its wider landscape setting.

+4.3.
 In development proposals, a site analysis showing existing features, trees, slopes, hedges, water courses, old walls, and the materials which nearby buildings are built from, should form part of the planning application, in order to show a level of appreciation of the site and its immediate setting.
 Integrating these features into the new development will foster harmony and rhythm into the surrounding landscape.
 Using existing features in this way, each development will possess its own distinctive sense of place and identity.

-The New Forest National Park Design Code
+The New Forest National Park design code

-4.4.
+- 4.4.
 National planning policy encourages planning authorities to prepare local design guides and codes to raise the standard of new development in their areas.
 This is not about resisting development, but instead focuses on how it can enhance the built heritage of an area.
 This chapter of the Design Guide sets out the key elements of the New Forest National Park Design Code, proportionate to the scale of development planned within the area.
-A design code is a set of simple, concise, design requirements that provide specific, detailed parameters for the physical
+A design code is a set of simple, concise, design requirements that provide specific, detailed parameters for the physical development of an area.
+The aim of the National Park Design Code is to provide greater certainty about the design of development for communities and applicants. - 4.5.
+Given that the entire area of the New Forest National Park benefits from the highest status of protection in relation to landscape and scenic beauty, the Design Code guidance set out below applies across the whole of the National Park.